1911 Revolution: Historical significance

 The 1911 Revolution overthrew the Qing government and four thousand years of monarchy.
 Throughout Chinese history, old dynasties had always been replaced by new dynasties.
 The 1911 Revolution, however, was the first to overthrow a monarchy completely and attempt to establish a republic to spread democratic ideas throughout China.
 In 1911 at the provisional government proclamation ceremony, Sun Yat-sen said, "The revolution is not yet successful, the comrades still need to strive for the future." (革命尚未成功，同志仍需努力).

-Since the 1920s, both Chinas have seen the 1911 Revolution quite differently.
+Since the 1950s, both Chinas have seen the 1911 Revolution quite differently.
 Both recognize Sun Yat-sen as the Father of the Nation, but in Taiwan, "Father of the Republic of China" is meant.

-In Mainland China, Sun Yat-sen was seen as the man who helped bring down the Qing, a precondition for the communist state that's was founded in 1949.
-Mainland China views Sun's work as the first step toward the real revolution in 1949, when the communists set up a truly-independent state, which expelled foreigners and built a military and industrial power.
+In Mainland China, Sun Yat-sen was seen as the man who helped bring down the Qing, a precondition for the communist state that was founded in 1949.
+It views Sun's work as the first step toward the real revolution in 1949, when the communists set up a truly-independent state, which expelled foreigners and built a military and industrial power.
 The father of Communist China is seen as Mao Zedong.
 In 1954, Liu Shaoqi was quoted as saying that the "1911 Revolution inserted the concept of a republic into common people."
 Zhou Enlai pointed out that the "1911 Revolution overthrew the Qing rule, ended 4,000 years of monarchy, and liberated the mind of people to a great extent, and opened up the path for the development of future revolution.
 This is a great victory."

 Modern evaluation

-A change in the belief that the revolution had been a generally-positive change began in the late 1980s and 1990s, but Zhang Shizhao was quoted as arguing, "When talking about the 1911 Revolution, the theorist these days tends to overemphasize.
+A change in the belief that the revolution had been a generally positive began in the late 1980s and 1990s, but Zhang Shizhao was quoted as arguing, "When talking about the 1911 Revolution, the theorist these days tends to overemphasize.
 The word 'success' was way overused."

 The degree of success of democracy gained by the revolution can vary depending on one's view.
-Even after Sun Yat-sen died in 1925, for sixty years, the Nationalists controlled all five branches of the government, and none was independent.
-Yan Jiaqi, the founder of the Federation for a Democratic China, has said that Sun Yat-sen is to be credited as founding China's first republic in 1912, and the second republic is the people of Taiwan and the political parties there that now democratize the region.
+Even after Sun Yat-sen died in 1925, the Nationalists controlled for sixty years all five branches of the government in Taiwan, and none was independent.
+Yan Jiaqi, the founder of the Federation for a Democratic China, has said that Sun Yat-sen is to be credited as founding China's first republic in 1912, and the second republic is the people of Taiwan and the political parties, which now democratize the region.

-Meanwhile, the ideals of democracy are far from realised in mainland Chinese.
+Meanwhile, the ideals of democracy are far from realised in mainland China.
 For example, the former Chinese Premier Wen Jiabao once said in a speech that without real democracy, there is no guarantee of economic and political rights, but he led a 2011 crackdown against the peaceful Chinese jasmine protests.
 Others, such as Qin Yongmin of the Democracy Party of China, who was imprisoned for twelve years, do not praise the 1911 Revolution.
 Qin said that the revolution only replaced one dictator with another and that Mao is not an emperor but worse than the emperor.